ishweensehmbhi/full-stack-open/part0/zerofour.md

     server-->>browser: Response 302 Found
     deactivate server

-    Note right of browser: When the save button is clicked, the browser makes a POST request to the server with a payload of the note's contents as typed in the form field
+    Note right of browser: When the save button is clicked, the browser makes a POST request to the server with a payload of the note's contents as typed in the form field.
+    Note right of browser: The page then refreshes as default behavior of the form submit.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server